-1. The Committee shall, at least annually, review the compensation philosophy of the Company.
+1. The Committee shall, at least annually, review the overall compensation strategy, philosophy and practices of the Company

 2. The Committee shall, at least annually, (i) review and approve the corporate goals and objectives relating to the compensation of the Company's Chief Executive Officer, (ii) evaluate the performance of the Chief Executive Officer in light of those goals and objectives and (iii) determine and approve the compensation of the Chief Executive Officer based on such evaluation.

-3. The Committee shall, at least annually, review and approve all elements of compensation for all other officers (as such term is defined in Rule 16a-1, promulgated under the 1934 Act), directors and all such categories of other employees of the Company or its subsidiaries with a base salary greater than or equal to $400,000.
+3. 3.
+The Committee shall, at least annually, review and approve all elements of compensation for all other officers (as such term is defined in Rule 16a-1, promulgated under the 1934 Act), directors and all such categories of other employees of the Company or its subsidiaries with a base salary greater than or equal to $400,000 per annum.

-4. The Committee shall (i) make recommendations to the Board with respect to the compensation of non-officers and (ii) review and approve or make recommendations to the Board regarding all officers' employment agreements and severance arrangements.
+4. The Committee (i) may review and approve or make recommendations to the Board with respect to the compensation of non-officers and (ii) shall review and approve or make recommendations to the Board regarding all officers' employment agreements and severance arrangements.

-5. The Committee shall manage, review and approve all annual bonus, long-term incentive compensation, stock option, employee pension and welfare benefit plans (including 401(k), employee stock purchase plan, long-term incentive plan, management incentive plan and others), and with respect to each plan shall have responsibility for:
+5. The Committee shall manage, review and approve all annual bonus, long-term incentive compensation, stock option, employee pension, health and welfare benefit plans (including 401(k), employee stock purchase plan, long-term incentive plan, management incentive plan and others), and with respect to each plan shall have responsibility for:

-setting the performance targets under all annual bonus and long-term incentive compensation plans as appropriate and committing to writing any and all performance targets for all officers and employees who may be "covered employees" under Section 162(m) of the Code within the first 90 days of the performance period to which such target relates or, if shorter, within the period provided by Section 162(m) of the Code in order for such target to be "pre-established" within the meaning of Section 162(m);
+setting the performance targets under all annual bonus and long-term incentive compensation plans as appropriate and, with respect to any compensation intended to constitute “qualified performance-based compensation” within the meaning of Section 162(m) of the Code, committing to writing any and all performance targets for all officers and employees who may be "covered employees" under Section 162(m) of the Code within the first 90 days of the performance period to which such target relates or, if shorter, within the period provided by Section 162(m) of the Code in order for such target to be "pre-established" within the meaning of Section 162(m);

 approving or recommending to the Board all amendments to, and terminations of, all compensation plans and any awards under such plans;

-granting any awards under any performance-based annual bonus, long-term incentive compensation and equity compensation, including stock options and other equity rights (e.g., restricted stock, stock purchase rights);
+granting any awards under any performance-based annual bonus, long-term incentive compensation plans, and equity compensation, including stock options and other equity rights (e.g., restricted stock or - performance stock awards);

-approving which employees or consultants are entitled to awards under the Company's stock option plan(s); and
+approving which employees or consultants are entitled to awards under the Company's equity incentive plan(s);and

 repurchasing securities from terminated employees.